Degrees of comparison of adjectives and adverbs: Double comparatives

+Double superlatives

+Superlative degree of the adjective near

+The adjective near may be found in the superlative with omission of the preposition to after it, as in Find the restaurant nearest your house (instead of Find the restaurant nearest to your house).
+Joan Maling (1983) shows that near is best analysed as an adjective with which the use of to is optional, rather than a preposition.

 Balto-Slavic languages

 In most Balto-Slavic languages (such as Czech, Polish, Lithuanian and Latvian), the comparative and superlative forms are also declinable adjectives.

 In Bulgarian, comparative and superlative forms are formed with the clitics по- (more) and най- (most):